 Eligible applicants must:

-- be a UK national and eligible to pay Home tuition fees
+- be a UK national, resident in the UK and eligible to pay Home tuition fees

 - apply for the Bachelor of Music course